 The definition of an entrepreneur is a person who organizes, operates, and assumes the risk for a business venture.

-In order to become an entrepreneur, a person has to make the decision with passion to jump into the game.
+In order to become an entrepreneur, a person has to make the decision with dedication, motivation, discipline, and commitment to jump into the game.
+Go all in.

 Don’t have an idea for a business you can start?
 Here are some suggestions on what you can ask yourself.
 Get a note pad and jot down your answers so you can review them.